AMI BIOS help and simulation

 At first glance users may consider the AMI BIOS a difficult BIOS to use.
 However, after a few minutes, this setup can be changed using only a few keys.

 In the below BIOS screen shots you will notice that all of the information is contained within two pages.
-Although this may make the pages look more complicated, this can also help with locating values you may wish to change.
+Although this may make the pages look more complicated, this can also help with locating values you may want to change.

 To navigate the AMI BIOS, the user uses the tab or shift+tab keys to move between each of the available options.
 When highlighted, a user can then change a value by using the left or right arrow keys.
 If the main screen does not contain the settings the user wishes to change, they may switch pages by pressing the alt+p keys.
 These keys are also printed at the bottom of the BIOS setup page.